excsn/rocksolid/API_REFERENCE.md

         enable_light_compression: true,
         io_cap: None,
     }),
-    // Hard settings:
     parallelism: Some(4),
     recovery_mode: Some(rocksolid::config::RecoveryMode::PointInTime),
     enable_statistics: Some(true),
     custom_options_db_and_cf: None, // Or Some(Arc::new(|db_opts, cf_map_opts| { /* ... */ }))
-    // No ..Default::default() here as path is not defaulted in the struct itself };
+};
 ```